 # Set Up Custom SMTP

-> Use Custom SMTP when your email server is not on the provider list but supports standard SMTP authentication — enter the host, port, security mode, and credentials to connect.
+> Use Custom SMTP when your email delivery service is not one of Mailrith's built-in options and supplies standard SMTP login details.
+Enter the server host, port, security mode, and login details to connect it.

 - Human page: https://mailrith.com/docs/setup-custom-smtp